 After sorting through hundreds of fabrics, they finally found their fit.
 They created their two signature styles — the Janey Over-Belly Legging and the Cindy High-Waisted Legging.

 The Janey Over-Belly Legging is similar to the “classic maternity legging,” which has a full panel of fabric over the stomach, Cullum said.
 The built in panel adds supports but maintains flexibility.

-But the Cindy High-Waisted Legging brings something else to the maternity market.
-The idea for this new style of maternity legging was born from Heller’s pregnancy.
+But the Cindy High-Waisted Legging brings something new to the maternity market.
+The idea for this style of maternity legging was born from Heller’s pregnancy.
 She didn’t find over-belly panel maternity leggings comfortable for her body.
 Because of that, the Cindy legging doesn’t cover the belly fully.
 They designed it with elastic inset panels to stretch as the baby grows and snap back postpartum.

 “You should have access to the same quality and functionality of [leggings] during one of the most important times of your life,” Cullum said.
 “You’re growing a life, and your body is changing, and it’s difficult.”

 Heller and Cullum named the legging styles after their moms.
 And the name of the store, Berkley Clothing, comes from Heller’s mom’s first name.